 - If you can only find products in plastic buy the largest size available for less packaging pro rata as long as the product stores well and you will actually use it all.
 For example we buy 5kg bags of basmati and long grain rice from the world food section of the supermarket – if you live close to an Asian supermarket you may have more options and be able to find rice in paper.

 - Use reusables: take your own coffee cup or water bottle out, use cloth handkerchiefs, cleaning cloths, washable feminine hygiene products such as cloth pads or a menstrual cup, instead of disposables.
-Take your lunch to work in a reusable lunch box ( I have a lovely stainless steel one from Save Some Green but we also continue to use a lot of plastic ones we had already as well as using containers such as ice cream tubs).
+Take your lunch to work in a reusable lunch box ( I have a lovely stainless steel one from A Slice of Green but we also continue to use a lot of plastic ones we had already as well as using containers such as ice cream tubs).
 Extend the reuse of products by buying second-hand and donating things you no longer need – as well as the charity shops there are numerous local sharing groups for giving away or requesting items, often for free – you may be surprised what things people can make use of when you no longer need them, and how often someone else no longer needs something you do.
 You can find links to some of them at the end of this post -a search for local similar groups on Facebook is always worthwhile as I have only mentioned a couple I use in the list.
 Repair things rather than replacing if you can.
 Many areas (although sadly I’ve not found one near me yet) have repair cafes where you can get help to fix your broken items.
 If you don’t have one near you can often find information about repairing things online (local people offered me plenty of advice on recent problems with my washing machine via local discussion group Nextdoor – in the list of links at the end).

 - Have a go at making your own: If you have time bread, cakes and pasta can easily be made from ingredients largely sold in paper bags.
 White vinegar is great for cleaning and can be bought in glass bottles.
 You can make your own deodorant and apparently toothpaste from coconut oil (glass from Aldi) and bicarbonate of soda (in card from Selections or Wilco) with a few drops of essential oils.
 I have saved links to lots of useful recipes on my boards on Pinterest.